Recognized as a Center of Excellence by the American Society for Bariatric & Metabolic Surgery

 Duke Raleigh Hospital's psychological services are outsourced and fees will vary.

-Psychological group fee: The fee for the five-session behavioral and lifestyle counseling program at Durham Regional Hospital is $50 per group session.
+Psychological group fee: The fee for the five-session behavioral and lifestyle counseling program at Duke Regional Hospital is $50 per group session.

 The process for possible insurance coverage for the behavioral groups is the same as for the initial psychological consultation.
 Thus, co-pays are collected if required, the insurance company is billed, and the patient is billed any residual fee by the hospital.
 Although this may represent an additional expense, our program believes that behavioral and lifestyle counseling in the first year can enhance success with weight loss surgery.